 She did go on to say that she uses the test to identify serious lapses in vaccine protection when it is not clear whether a pet has been vaccinated, but that it is not reliable enough to make a decision about skipping a vaccination.

 No, none of the expert sources or scientific research we reviewed referenced alternatives that will immunise your pet against diseases.

-It is also worth remembering that if you choose to not vaccinate your pet you may face restrictions relating to your pet.
+It's also worth remembering that if you choose to not vaccinate your pet you may face some restrictions.

 For example, kennels and catteries often have requirements for pets to have regular and complete vaccination records and some may refuse to take pets that are not up to date.